Code

 , andblackbird deployment create

-To generate your code using a locally available template, pass the path to the template as an argument.
+To generate code using a locally available template, pass the path to the template as an argument.

 Build and run a local container with a remote server